azemetre/web-a11y-cheatsheet/README.md

 While ideally it would be best to have sufficient user research (people with disabilities and without) and sufficient budgeting to allow a variety of hardware and software mixtures (to account for the variety of combinations) we can make due by being pragmatic in the tools and strategies we choose.

-By focusing on keyboard accessibility and ensuring the screen readers NVDA and VoiceOver are both able to fully navigate your site/app you're
+By focusing on keyboard navigation and ensuring both screen readers NVDA and VoiceOver are able to fully navigate your site/app you're in a position to prove good faith.

 ---